Preparing for Birth During COVID-19 – Podcast Ep 31 - Baby Chick

 7. Have a support system in place for after birth.

 Your support system will look slightly different now, but you can still have help!
 Ask your loved ones to drop off food at your house, and maybe designate an errand runner for your family willing to get any last-minute items you need and drop them off.
-That could also be paid service if you don’t have anyone to run errands for you.
-And if you have older children, consider making a plan for child care for them during the postpartum period.
+That could also be a paid service if you don’t have anyone to run errands for you.
+If you have older children, consider making a plan for child care for them during the postpartum period.

 8. Consider spreading out or delaying follow-up visits.